 So let’s talk about Smart Shopping now.

 The Pros and Cons of Smart Shopping Ads

 You guessed it – I’m going to do the same thing now for Smart Shopping ads.
-In other words, we’re about to run through some more pros and cons.

 Smart Shopping ads can be great because:

 - They’re quicker and easier to set up, saving you some time.

 - Your ads will have a wide reach – you’ll automatically include display retargeting and dynamic products.
 This wider reach can be beneficial for eCommerce stores that have fewer products.